Search

 1. TaikoL1.sol - Etherscan source code, liveness bond

-The system uses a based (or L1-sequenced) sequencing mechanism.
-Anyone can sequence Taiko L2 blocks by proposing them directly on the TaikoL1 contract.
+The system uses a whitelist-based sequencing mechanism to allow for fast preconfirmations on the L2.
+On the L1, whitelisted preconfirmers (or the fallback operator) can sequence Taiko L2 blocks by proposing them on the TaikoL1 contract.
+The whitelist is managed by the PreconfWhitelist contract, which currently has 3 active operators registered.
 The proposer of a block is assigned the designated prover role, and will be the only entity allowed to provide a proof for the block during the 2h proving window.
 Currently, proving a block requires the block proposer to run a SGX instance with Geth, plus either SGX (Reth), SP1, or RISC0 to prove the block.
 Unless the block proposer proves the block within the proving window, it will forfeit half of its liveness bond to the TaikoL1 smart contract.

 1. TaikoL1.sol - Etherscan source code, proposeBatch function

-The system is designed to allow users to propose L2 blocks directly on L1.
-Note that this would require the user to run two of the available proving systems, or forfeit half the liveness bond of 125.0 TAIKO.
-Moreover, users can submit a blob containing a standalone transaction by calling the storeForcedInclusion() function on the ForcedInclusionStore contract.
+Users can submit a blob containing a standalone transaction by calling the storeForcedInclusion() function on the ForcedInclusionStore contract.
 This forced transaction mechanism allows users to submit a transaction without running a prover.
 This mechanism ensures that at least one forced transaction from the queue is processed every 255 batches.
 However, if many transactions (k) are added to the queue, an individual transaction could experience a worst-case delay of up to k * 255 batches while waiting for its turn.
+Also, right now there is no mechanism that forces L2 Sequencer to include transactions from the queue in an L2 block, since L1 batches submission is permissioned behind a whitelist.

 Regular exit